-Inveraray is inextricably linked to the long history of the Dukes of Argyll and the Clan Campbell.
+The history of Inveraray, a small town located on the edge of Loch Fyne, is forever linked to the Dukes of Argyll and the Clan Campbell.

-Today with that link, still strong and active, Inveraray, located on the edge of Loch Fyne, is a popular tourist destination with its 19th century jail, now a living museum and its Bell Tower with the second heaviest ring of ten in the world.
+Today with that link, still strong and active, Inveraray is a tourist destination.
+Its 19th century jail, now a living museum and Maritime Museum are popular attractions.

 Since the first Earl of Argyll was created in 1457 until the Union of Parliaments in 1707, the Clan Campbell, perhaps more than any other Scottish clan, took an active role in the development and government of their country.